 2011 Shaw's purchased Tutill Remembrance Items, a small business supplying high-quality remembrance products to the funeral profession and the bereaved, and functional items to funeral directors.
 Steady expansion of this business saw it renamed Shaw's Funeral Products in 2013.

 2016 The ERS Group - leading providers of services which enable people and organisations to engage, register, vote and govern democratically - became Shaw's new owners.

 2018 The ERS Group was acquired and became part of the Civica Group.
-As part of the group, Shaw’s works seamlessly with colleagues to provide a comprehensive range of services including election management from Civica Election Services; Xpress electoral management software; Civica Engagement Solutions and Modern.Gov, the leading governance & meeting management solution.
+As part of Civica's Democracy and Engagement division, Shaw's works seamlessly with colleagues to provide a comprehensive range of services, including election management from Civica Election Services; Xpress electoral management software; Civica Engagement Solutions and Modern.Gov, the leading governance & meeting management solution.

 21 Bourne Park, Bourne Road